Codium-ai/pr-agent/INSTALL.md

 To get started with PR-Agent quickly, you first need to acquire two tokens:

 1. An OpenAI key from [here](https://platform.openai.com/), with access to GPT-4.
-2. A GitHub\GitLab\BitBucket\... personal access token (classic) with the repo scope.
+2. A GitHub\GitLab\BitBucket personal access token (classic) with the repo scope.

 There are several ways to use PR-Agent: